F5Networks/f5-adcaas-openstack/docs/run-it.rst

         }
     }

-3. Thus we can use Postman(Swagger API definition: https://f5networks.github.io/f5-adcaas-openstack/) or access PORTAL (port:8245) to provision BIG-IP VE.
+3. Use Postman(Swagger API definition:
-- The username and password for login is the same as your OpenStack.
+https://f5networks.github.io/f5-adcaas-openstack/) or access PORTAL (port:8245) to provision BIG-IP VE.

-The PORTAL(port:8245) is integrated with OpenStack platform(Keystone for auth*, neutron for VE network setup, nova for VM sources.), so if `appcluster.rc` is configured correctly, the provisioned BIG-IP VE can be managed/orchestrated within tenant.
+The PORTAL(port:8245) is integrated with OpenStack platform(Keystone for auth*, neutron for VE network setup, nova for VM sources.).
+Therefore, the username and password for PORTAL login is the same as your OpenStack login.
+If `appcluster.rc` is configured correctly, the provisioned BIG-IP VE can be managed/orchestrated within tenant.